k98kurz/bluegenes/readme.md

 - `func ChromosomeFromMap[T Ordered](serialized map[string][]map[string][]map[string][]T) *Chromosome[T]`
 - `func ChromosomeFromSequence[T Ordered](sequence []T, separator []T) *Chromosome[T]`

-The `Chromosome` is a collection of `Allele`s, which are separated by double `separator []T`s when converted to a sequence.
+The `Chromosome` is a collection of `Nucleosome`s, which are separated by double `separator []T`s when converted to a sequence.

 ### Genome